davidcrone/xafty/README.md

 blocks.
 This makes data work more reliable, more maintainable, and far easier to extend over time.

+## Key Advantages

+- **High flexibility with no overhead:** Since each node is just a function from data.frame → data.frame, you don’t have to adopt a new data model or rewrite existing logic.
+Existing code drops directly into the network with minimal changes.
+- **Reduced cognitive burden:** You don’t need to remember the correct sequence of function calls.
+Colleagues don’t need to study the pipeline to figure out how to get the data they need.
+They simply query the variables, and xafty evaluates the required steps.
+- **Effortless extensibility:** Adding a new step is as simple as:
+  1.  deciding which variables it needs,
+  2.  writing a function that takes and returns a data.frame,
+  3.  registering it in the network.
+- **Effortless collaboration:** Networks invite contribution.
+Dropping in a new node is simple and low-risk, unlike pipelines where every change risks breaking the flow.

 ## Installation

 ``` r